pmuens/awesome-serverless/README.md

 - [DynamoDB autoscaling](https://www.trek10.com/blog/dynamodb-autoscaling-open-source/) - Post about a serverless project which scales DynamoDB automagically.
 - [Event sourcing at Nordstrom](https://read.acloud.guru/serverless-event-sourcing-at-nordstrom-ea69bd8fb7cc) - Blog post about the "Hello, Retail!" project from Nordstrom.
 - [Serverless isn’t about cost savings, it’s about At-Bats](https://thenewstack.io/serverless-isnt-cost-savings-bats/) - Why and how serverless architectures are a perfect fit for agile software practices.
+- [Deploying bots using the Serverless Framework](https://www.microsoft.com/reallifecode/2017/06/01/deploying-bots-using-the-serverless-framework/) - How to build a Microsoft Azure powered bot and deploy it with the Serverless Framework.

 ## Screencasts